singingwolfboy/netlify-home/_posts/2016-01-12-ddos-attacks-and-dns-records.md

 However, there's also an important drawback:

-1. **The precision of the geographic lookups that netlify does might suffer**
+1. **The precision of the geographic lookups that Netlify does might suffer**

    We now do our lookup based on the IP of the DNS server rather than the IP of the end user, and for performance reason the DNS host will do some caching of IP lookups that can lower the precision.